3 Black teens speak out after being wrongfully detained at Westlake Village Target store

 WESTLAKE VILLAGE, Calif.
-(KABC) -- A group of Black teenagers were detained by Los Angeles County sheriff's deputies inside a Westlake Village Target store after they were wrongfully accused of shoplifting, prompting an apology from the retail company.
+(KABC) -- A group of Black teenagers were detained by Los Angeles County sheriff's deputies inside a Westlake Village Target store after they were wrongfully accused of shoplifting, prompting the retail company to issue an apology.

 Cellphone video from Sunday that has since gone viral shows when the teens were getting detained.